 You can get a hold of this weapon from the Grand Archives by defeating their wielder, Black Hand Kamui, who you have to fight alongside his companions.

-We chose this set in particular since it fits the aesthetic of a lone warrior, with the gauntlets being those of a black knight giving the player a sense of power when they are revealed during weapon swings and finishing moves.
+I chose this set in particular since it fits the aesthetic of a lone warrior, with the gauntlets being those of a black knight, giving the player a sense of power when they are revealed during weapon swings and finishing moves.

 From a purely statistical point of view, the set itself is pretty good and versatile enough to cover a decent range of resistances while being lightweight so as not to result in fat-rolling.